tee3/boost-build-questions/built-tool-cross/README.md

 This is emulated by building `built_tool` with one compiler and `cross` with another compiler.
-Since this was tested on OS X, the `built_tool` is built with `clang` and the `cross` target is built with `gcc`.
+Since this was tested on OS X, the `built_tool` is built with `clang` and the `cross` target is built with `darwin`.

 The project as defined does not work as expected.
 The results of running this project on OS X are below.

-The issues are:

-1. The compiler command is empty when building the `cross` target.

-2. The use of `built_tool` is correct except that it was expected that the `cross-final` target should be generated into the same directory as the `cross` target.
+The issue is that the `cross-final` target (which is intended to be used on the target platform) is generated into `bin/clang-darwin-4.2.1/debug/cross-final`, which is the host location, instead of the location of the of the `cross` target `bin/darwin-4.2.1/debug/cross`.
+This is a little confusing due to the naming of the `darwin` and `clang` toolsets on OS X.

 ```
 b2 -a -n
 ...found 13 targets...
-...updating 5 targets...
+...updating 7 targets...
-gcc.compile.c bin/gcc/debug/cross.o
+common.mkdir bin/darwin-4.2.1

+        mkdir -p "bin/darwin-4.2.1"

+common.mkdir bin/darwin-4.2.1/debug

+        mkdir -p "bin/darwin-4.2.1/debug"

+darwin.compile.c bin/darwin-4.2.1/debug/cross.o

-     -x c -O0 -fno-inline -Wall -g -fPIC     -c -o "bin/gcc/debug/cross.o" "cross.c"
+    "g++" -x c -O0 -fno-inline -Wall -g -dynamic -gdwarf-2 -fexceptions -fPIC     -c -o "bin/darwin-4.2.1/debug/cross.o" "cross.c"

-gcc.link bin/gcc/debug/cross
+darwin.link bin/darwin-4.2.1/debug/cross

-        -o "bin/gcc/debug/cross"  "bin/gcc/debug/cross.o"       -g
+    "g++"  -o "bin/darwin-4.2.1/debug/cross" "bin/darwin-4.2.1/debug/cross.o"       -g

 clang-darwin.compile.c bin/clang-darwin-4.2.1/debug/built_tool.o